-When we are exposed to a high number of choices of prospective future partners along with their qualities, values, and characteristics, especially via online dating and via cities with a bigger Muslim population, our expectations and standards automatically rise up high to the roof.
+When we are exposed to a high number of choices of prospective future partners along with their qualities, values, and characteristics, especially via online dating and in cities with a larger Muslim population, our expectations and standards automatically rise up till roof.

-We can notice how easier they’ve had it when searching for and choosing their life partner for marriage.
+We can notice how much easier they’ve had it when searching for and choosing their life partner for marriage.
 Things used to be much simpler.

 Nowadays, when the marriage topic is brought up, we start to ask ourselves many questions.